-Once you have most or all of your atoms located, you will want to refine them anisotropically.
-If you are working on a structure with all light atoms (Cl or smaller) you can usually refine everything anisotropically at once.
+- 1. Once you have most or all of your atoms located, you will want to refine them anisotropically.
+If you are working on a structure with all light atoms (CI or smaller) you can usually refine everything anisotropically at once.
 If you have one or two heavy atoms, or a very poor quality data set, you might want to try refining only a few atoms anisotropically at first.
-Note: Adding anisotropic refinements increases the number of parameters from 6 per atom to 9, thus increasing the amount of time it takes to run a cycle of L.S.
-If you have a large number of atoms, this can significantly increase your refinement times.

-- 2. To refine all atoms anisotropically at once, simply click the ellipse button we on the Toolbox Work window.
+Note: Adding anisotropic refinements increases the number of parameters from 4 per atom to 9, thus increasing the amount of time it takes to run a cycle of L.S.
+If you have a large number of atoms, this can significantly increase your refinement times. - 2.
+To refine all atoms anisotropically at once, simply click the ellipse button on the Toolbox Work window.
 If the box next to "Add H" is checked, a refinement will automatically run.
-It is best to un-check this box when you are first starting with Olex2. - To refine only some atoms anisotropically (for instance, the heavier atoms in an organometallic structure), simply select those atoms by clicking on them in the Graphics Window and then press the ellipse button.
+It is best to un-check this box when you are first starting with Olex2.

+- 3. To refine only some atoms anisotropically (for instance, the heavier atoms in an organometallic structure), simply select those atoms by clicking on them in the Graphics Window and then press the ellipse button.
 Again, if the box is checked, a refinement will run automatically.
-[Alternatively, select the atoms and then type "anis sel" at the command line.
+[Alternatively, select the atoms and then type "anis" at the command line.
 This will not run an automatic refinement]. - 4.
 Right-click in the background and select Draw Style → Ellipses and sticks or type "telp" at the command line, to view this structure as an ellipsoid plot.
 Inspect the atoms that you refined anisotropically.
 Make sure that they did not turn "non-positive definite" (n.p.d.).
-You can see this if the atom sphere/ellipse disappears completely and is replaced by a hazy outline. - a.
-You can type "edit lst" at the command prompt and scroll past the atom list to the "mean square displacements" list.
+You can see this if the atom sphere/ellipse is replaced by a triangle. - a.
+You can type "edit Ist" at the command prompt and scroll past the atom list to the "mean square displacements" list.
 This will give you information if atoms might be split due to disorder, or if they are non-positive definite. - b.
-Olex2 will output a list of atoms that could be split but it will not tell you if an atom is n.p.d. so it is a good idea to look at the .lst file or the ellipsoid plot to be sure.
-[SHELXL-2012 will tell you how many atoms may be split and how many are n.p.d. but it won't tell you which ones.] - c.
+Olex2 will output a list of atoms that could be split.
+It is a good idea to look at the .lst file too.
+SHELXL will tell you how many atoms may be split and how many are n.p.d. but it won't tell you which ones. - c.
 If you have large thermal ellipsoids you will need to decide if the atoms are assigned improperly (did you mistake a Cl for a Br?) or if they should be split due to disorder.
 See "Disorder" for more information on treating disordered atoms in Olex2.
 If you suspect you have incorrectly assigned a noise peak as an atom, delete it and see if your refinement improves or if the Q-peak re-appears. - 5.
 Ensure that you have no n.p.d. atoms or that you have re-assigned any n.p.d. atoms to the proper element type.
 If after a few cycles of anisotropic refinements you still have n.p.d. atoms and you believe your model to be correct, consult an expert.
 You may need to add restraints to your refinement. - 6.
 Once your refinement has stabilized again, you can move on to numbering your atoms properly.